 On April 9th, 2009, I faced an extraordinary challenge—the Polar Race.

-At 61, with 28 years of sobriety shaping my resolve, I stood alongside my teammate, 34-year-old James Trotman.
+At the age of 61, with 28 years of sobriety shaping my resolve, I stood alongside my teammate, 34-year-old James Trotman.

-Our epic journey began at Resolute Bay, Nunavut, precisely located at coordinates 74°43’N and 94°53’W. Our mission?
-To conquer the formidable 648 kilometers (403 miles) that lay ahead and reach the elusive North Magnetic Pole.
+Our epic odyssey commenced at Resolute Bay, Nunavut, situated precisely at coordinates 74°43’N and 94°53’W. Our ambitious quest?
+To conquer the formidable 648 kilometers (403 miles) that stretched ahead, aiming to reach the elusive North Magnetic Pole.

 Pushing Limits in the Arctic